puckawayjeff/puckaway-matrix/puckapi/newpi-init.md

 Mount external usb to /var/www/html/usb per instructions at <http://www.htpcguides.com/properly-mount-usb-storage-raspberry-pi/>

 Pi user should now have full read/write access to files within the www folder.

-### Random note for debugging ###
-    tail -f /var/log/apache2/error.log
-This is a good way to watch what's getting fucked up in real time.

-    sudo service apache2 restart
-Does what it says on the tin.
+UPS monitoring over USB, exFAT drive support, PHP Curl and GD Image Library commands, and FTP access are all ready.
+Raspbian PIXEL will no longer automount USB drives, either.